campusrover/PupperPy/collision_avoidance.md

 Going forward object avoidance can be made much smarter.
-The simplest and probably most useful improvement would be to turn back after dodging an object that only appeared in only the left or right sensor, this way it would acutally go around and object and not just turn and walk off in an awkward direction, possibly completely losing track of a previously tracked target.
+The simplest and probably most useful improvement would be to turn back after dodging an object that only appeared in only the left or right sensor, this way it would acutally go around an object and not just turn and walk off in an awkward direction, possibly completely losing track of a previously tracked target.
 Additionally, heading information could be used from the IMU to help relocalize a target that was lost by a suddenly appearing obstacle.

-One weakness of the current sensor array is low obstacle that could trip the robot -- such as the legs of rolly chairs.
+One weakness of the current sensor array is low obstacles that could trip the robot -- such as the legs of rolly chairs.
 It may be better to mount the sensors pointing at a slight downward angle so as to detect and avoid those.